reaperofchaos/CodeGenerator/README.md

 # CodeGenerator
-Reads a file and generates a cpp file to build copies of that file
+Reads a file and generates a cpp file or py file to build copies of that file
 <br />

 # Description